Palmkuttu/sheridan-python-Assignment-7-Stock-Portfolio-Report/README.md

 ## Description

-This program reads a CSV file containing stock portfolio data and generates a performance report.
+This project generates a performance report for a stock portfolio using data from a CSV file and live market prices from an API.

-It calculates:
+The program calculates:

-* Latest stock price
 * Book value
 * Market value
-* Gain or loss
+* Gain/Loss
 * Percentage change

 ---